acmoles/portfolio/portfolio/projects/wesen.md

 ### Going forward

 Wesen is no longer under active development.
-A possible next step would be to revisit the value proposition and run a concerted marketing campaign.
-If that looked promising there are several dimensions of the e-commerce experience which could be improved (e.g. reviews/testimonials, user generated content), as well as adding more jewellery types to the platform.
+Possible next steps would be to add gift-card capability, revisit the value proposition and run a concerted marketing campaign.
+If that looked promising there are several other dimensions of the e-commerce experience which could be improved (e.g. reviews/testimonials, user generated content), as well as adding more jewellery types to the platform.

 <!--